 Are you wondering if you made the correct choice for your plan this year?
 Did you work with someone that only represented one insurance company?
 Are you wondering if there was something with more benefits?

 I would highly recommend enlisting the assistance of an experienced licensed insurance broker that represents multiple options.
-When dealing with someone that has many options, it’s more likely they’ll have a plan and company that truly fits your needs.
+When dealing with someone with many options, they’ll likely have a plan and company that truly fits your needs.